JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### Range and Cultivation

-So, how did _Helianthus annuus_ come into being?
-The common sunflower was cultivated by humans centuries ago, and the history of that process is enmeshed with convergences of plant and human mobility.
-We can chart that movement by using maps to study the locations associated with plant distribution, fossilized remains, and other forms of evidence.
-The earliest known sunflower remains—charred seeds—tell us that humans used _H._ _annuus_ in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.
+So, how did the _Helianthus annuus_ specimen represented by Besler’s designer come into being?
+The common sunflower was cultivated by humans many centuries ago, and the history of that process is enmeshed with convergences of plant and human mobility.
+We can chart that movement by using maps to study the locations associated with plant distribution, fossilized remains, and other forms of evidence.[^ref5] The earliest known sunflower remains—charred seeds—tell us that humans used _H._ _annuus_ in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.
 It is likely that, in the pre-5000 BP context, indigenous peoples transported wild sunflowers to their campsites, where the plants became stabilized and later cultivated to possess favorable traits, such as large seeds.
 <param ve-map center="0.040297, -71.224280" zoom="3.8" marker-type="circle" stroke-width="0" fill-opacity="1">

 There is some debate among scientists about when domesticated sunflowers were used in the southwestern United States and northern Mexico, and whether they were cultivated independently there.
 Although a charred seed was recovered at San Antonio cave that some scientists identified as coming from _H. annuus_, others argued that the seed, which is no longer extant, may have come from a squash or a wild sunflower.
 Building on that and other archeological research, genomic studies of the common sunflower have linked present-day crops and seed remains to a common ancestor, which was cultivated at an independent domestication center in eastern North America.
 For those reasons, several botanists have argued that _H. annuus_ was brought to Mexico via North American trade routes, possibly even by Spanish explorers.